Delicate-Jerk/Project_Idea_Generator/README.md

 ## Prerequisites

-Before you start make sure you have the following installed:
+Before you start and make sure you have the following installed:

 - Python (3.6 or higher)
 - Required libraries: `openai` and `customtkinter`